 Continue on the Camino to re-join the busy N-110.
-Take care here if you are leaving in the morning during the rush hour.
-In fact, as you continue on the N-110, it joins a very major intersection with three highways.
+Take care here if you are leaving in the morning during rush hour.
+In fact, as you continue on the N-110, after 2/3 kilometer, it joins a very major intersection with three highways.
 The pilgrimage traveler is forced to walk on the shoulder as you enter and walk through this interchange.

 The yellow arrows are sufficient to guide you as you negotiate the many divergences and convergences of this interchange.
 Do know that you will remain on the N110 through all the interchanges.
 After about 1.2 kilometers on the N-110, come to a large roundabout, where you will follow the arrows to the right to find this tunnel, and a side road toward Narrillos de San Leonardo.
 This turnoff, where you leave the N110, is about 2.5 kilometers from the start.